RIT-Software-Engineering/RIT-SE-Senior-Project/test_cases/evals.md

 6. In this tab we can also see the peer evaluations of other projects however we can only see the completed peer evaluation’s names and not any of the sensitive data.
 Additionally if no peer evaluation is completed it should be displayed accordingly.
    ![Peer Evaluation Coach 6](images/peerevalcoach6.png)

+7. Now that this peer evaluation is fully completed we can now use this data to verify the functionality of the [AI Summarization](ai.md#ai-coach-feedback-generation) feature.